broadinstitute/Tangram/README.md

 - Visium: constrained mapping, prediction cell type probabilities in space, deconvolution.

 The notebooks include detailed instructions and expected outputs.
 Optimization takes few minutes using a single P100 GPU.

+## Contact us
+If you have questions, you can contact Tommaso Biancalani <tbiancal@broadinstitute.org> and Gabriele Scalia <gscalia@broadinstitute.org>